f0nt0m/Streamlitify/README.md

-Here's a sample README for your Streamlitify app:

----

 # Streamlitify

 Welcome to **Streamlitify**, an educational application designed to help you learn the Streamlit framework for building interactive web applications in Python.
 This app provides a hands-on learning experience with practical examples and interactive exercises.